Online Utility Bill Payments

 Q: I am moving to Cedar Hills.
 What do I do to put services in my name?

-A: Prior to moving in, come to the City office (10246 N Canyon Road) and complete an application for services, or download the appropriate form and submit it by mail, e-mail, or in person.
+A: Prior to moving in, come to the Cedar Hills city office (10246 N Canyon Road) and complete an application for services, or download the appropriate form and submit it by mail, e-mail, or in person.
 A $50 setup fee is due with the application.
 This application includes the request for water, sewer, storm drain, garbage, curbside recycling and/or pressurized irrigation services.

 Q: What services are provided by the City of Cedar Hills?